-- (1) The Board may issue a licence subject to such conditions as the Board considers appropriate. - (2) The Board may at any time after the licence is issued - (a) impose new conditions on the licence; or - (b) amend or vary a condition of the licence; or - (c) rescind a condition of the licence. - (3) Without limiting subsections (1) and (2), a licence may be subject to conditions of the following kind: - (a) a condition requiring the licensee to undertake or complete a specified course of studies within a specified period of time; - (b) a condition requiring the licensee to undertake, by way of professional development, specified further education or training during the term of the licence. - (4) The Board, by notice in writing, must notify the licensee of -
+- (1) The Board may issue a licence subject to such conditions as the Board considers appropriate. - (2) The Board may at any time after the licence is issued - (a) impose new conditions on the licence; or - (b) amend or vary a condition of the licence; or - (c) rescind a condition of the licence. - (3) Without limiting subsections (1) and (2), a licence may be subject to conditions of the following kind: - (a) a condition requiring the licensee to undertake or complete a specified course of studies within a specified period of time: - (ab) a condition requiring the licensee to notify the Board, in an approved form, of any change in the licensee's name, business address or contact details as soon as practicable after that change; - (b) a condition requiring the licensee to undertake, by way of professional development, specified further education or training during the term of the licence.

-- (a) any addition, amendment, variation or rescission of a condition of the licence; and - (b) the reasons for it. - (5) A licence holder must not contravene a condition of his or her licence.
+- (4) The Board, by notice in writing, must notify the licensee of - (a) any addition, amendment, variation or rescission of a condition of the licence; and - (b) the reasons for it. - (5) A licence holder must not contravene a condition of his or her licence.